siran/research/_proposals/The PNP Markdown Standard - PNPMDv1/The PNP Markdown Standard - PNPMDv1.md

 ## Abstract

-PNPMD is a specificies for human-readable-first, plain-text, math-aware, markdown standard.
+PNPMD is a specificies for human-readable-*first*, plain-text, math-aware, markdown standard.
 Honor's Pandoc's flavored markdown.
 Uses Pandoc's cross-referencing filter (eq, fig, table, etc), and adds some syntax sugar to ease cross-referencing and citations.

 ## Keywords